instructure/instructure-ui/packages/ui-date-input/src/DateInput/README.md

 ### Composing a DateInput in your Application

-> **Important note**: this is the legacy API for the DateInput.
-It is much easier to use the way described above and more importantly: less buggy and has better accesibility.
-Please don't use this version and if you are having an issue with the DateInput, check if you are using the new version already and consider updating if not.

 `DateInput` uses `Calendar` internally.
 See [Calendar](#Calendar) for more detailed documentation and guided examples. `DateInput` shares many of the same `Calendar` props and it is created the same way with some additional attributes and callback